Executive Leadership Team Bios

 Dan Lowry is the Vice President of our global Client Services organization.
 In this role, Mr. Lowry and his teams focus on developing winning bid strategies and creating associated technical and commercial proposals.

-Mr. Lowry has a Bachelor of Science in Mechanical Engineering from Rochester Institute of Technology.
+Mr. Lowry earned a Bachelor of Science in Mechanical Engineering from Rochester Institute of Technology.

 Christian Lupp joined the Dresser-Rand business in July 2015 as Vice President, Marketing and Strategy.
 Mr. Lupp's career with Siemens began in 1992 as a software engineer with the Siemens Power Generation Group.
 Since that time, Mr. Lupp has held a variety of leadership roles within Siemens including positions in Germany, U.S., Singapore and China.
 His roles have ranged from General Manager of Siemens Ltd, China to Vice President of Strategy for the Compression Business Unit.